nachogrignola/aratech-test/README.md

 # AratechTest
+Run `sudo apt install nodejs` in order to install nodejs Run `npm install -g @angular/cli` in order install angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.0.

+In order to create the project run `ng new name_proyect`

 ## Development server

+First of all, run `npm start` to install dependencies

 Run `ng serve -o` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.